Top

 Emergency & Temporary Visitation Orders in Collin County

 When urgent issues arise—such as concerns for a child's safety, sudden changes in a parent's circumstances, or disputes that disrupt the child's home life—Collin County courts have the authority to issue emergency or temporary visitation orders.
 These court orders help maintain stability and continuity for the child while a more thorough hearing or investigation unfolds.
 A parent or guardian may request a temporary visitation order by submitting a petition and presenting credible evidence of immediate need.
-The judges at the Collin County Courthouse will carefully review said circumstances, always placing the child's welfare first.
+The judges at the Collin County Courthouse will carefully review the circumstances, always placing the child's welfare first.

 Our firm supports Collin County parents from the moment a crisis develops.
 As a client, you work directly with Attorney Lisa Baker Canterberry, who assists with the swift preparation of all necessary filings and helps you communicate effectively with the court regarding urgent concerns.
 Our firm's local knowledge allows us to move efficiently through Collin County’s timeline requirements, addressing temporary needs while setting the foundation for a permanent solution.
 By taking a proactive approach, we work to protect both your children and your parental rights through every step of the emergency process.